Citi to cut 2,000 jobs starting next month - Bloomberg

-Citigroup Inc (C.N) plans to cut at least 2,000 jobs starting next month as the lender restructures its businesses, Bloomberg reported.
+Dec 18 Citigroup Inc plans to cut at least 2,000 jobs starting next month as the lender restructures its businesses, Bloomberg reported.

 A substantial portion of the layoffs will be in middle or back-office positions, Bloomberg reported, citing a person briefed on the matter. (bloom.bg/1Qv4088)